 The New Security Foundation, UK

 Dr Harold Elletson is an international communications and public affairs consultant.
 He is also the Director of The New Security Foundation, which conducts research into the implications of the new security environment for civil society.
 The New Security Foundation provides an international forum for dialogue between the public and private sectors and offers analytical insight and information about new security conditions.
-The Foundation hosts the Security and Defence Learning track at ONLINE EDUCA BERLIN, as well as organising other conferences and seminars.
+The Foundation hosts the Security and Defence Learning track at OEB, as well as organising other conferences and seminars.
 A particular area of expertise is tourism security and the connection between culture and security.

 Dr Elletson was previously Director of the NATO Forum on Business and Security, which he created with support from the NATO Science Programme.